Anglers in the Gulf Stream reporting yellowfin, blackfin tuna

 Cape Lookout/Bogue Inlet

-Inshore fishing is doing well in the area, with sea mullet becoming much more active in the past weeks.
+Inshore fishing is doing well in the area, with the pleasant surprise of trout and king mackerel coming up near the piers.
 The waters are also holding a decent flounder bite as well.
-However, Hurricane Jose has shut down activity offshore.
+However, Hurricane Maria has shut down activity offshore.
 Contact: EJW Outdoors 252-247-4725; Portside Marina 252-726-7678; www.ncoif.com.

 Topsail Island

-The pier and surf bite remains steady, with anglers reeling in sea mullet, spot and red drum; all biting on bloodworms, shrimp and cup bait.
-Out in about 8-15 miles in the water, a few king mackerel have been spotted and reeled in on mackahoo plugs.
-As for gulf stream fishing, wahoo still remain.
+The pier and surf bite remains steady, with anglers reeling in Virginia mullet, pompano and red drum; all biting on bloodworms, and shrimp.
+Out in the back waters, a few flounder and red drum have been spotted and reeled in on beer lures and live minnows.
+As for offshore and Gulf Stream fishing, wahoo, albacore and king mackerel still remain.
 Contact: East Coast Discount Tackle 910-328-1887, www.eastcoastsports.com.

 Freshwater